4Michael1Angelo5/Magic-Cypher/README.md

 - **Magic Square Encryption**: Uses the structure of magic squares (odd, singly even, and doubly even) to encrypt messages.
 - **Customizable Input**: Accepts both string input and file input for encryption.
-- **Message Sanitization**: Cleans up input messages by trimming white spaces and padding with random characters to fit the magic square.
+- **Message Sanitization**: Cleans up input messages by trimming white spaces and padding with characters to fit the magic square.
 - **Validation**: Includes checks to ensure the magic properties of the encryption are maintained (sums of rows, columns, and diagonals).

 ## How It Works

 1. **Sanitize the Message**
    - Remove any leading or trailing white spaces.
-   - Insert random characters between spaces of words.
+   - Insert characters between spaces of words.
-   - Add additional random characters to the end of the message so that the final length of the message is a square number (e.g., 9, 16, 25, 36, etc.).
+   - Add additional characters to the end of the message so that the final length of the message is a square number (e.g., 9, 16, 25, 36, etc.).

 2. **Determine the Order of the Square Matrix**
    - Calculate the order of the square matrix based on the length of the sanitized string.